 Winding wooden pathways lead the way from the main camp, through the lush gardens and to the secluded rooms, nestled into the bush.
 There are a total of 6 safari-style bedrooms that can accommodate up to 12 people.
 Rooms have comfortable king size beds with modern bathrooms which overlook the rugged bushveld.

 The rooms are well equipped for a stylish and comfortable stay in the bush and are furnished in iconic safari-style decor with rustic finishes.
-A wooden balcony flows out from the rooms, each of which incorporates plenty of light.
-Each room has air-conditioning, overhead fans, tea/coffee making facilities, and luxury bathroom amenities.
+A wooden balcony flows out from the luxury chalets, each of which incorporates plenty of light.
+Each room has air-conditioning, storage space and luxury bathroom amenities.

 Nambu is the perfect hideaway to cocoon yourself in luxury while falling asleep to the sounds of nature.